Kennedy Space Center Visitor Complex: Journey to Mars: Explorers Wanted

 In 2010, the attraction Exploration Space; Explorers Wanted, also designed by BRC Imagination Arts, functioned as part immersive experience, and part futuristic recruitment center.
 It is now known as Journey to Mars: Explorers Wanted with a focus on Mars exploration.
 The attraction, which employs large-scale video projections, dimensional exhibits and interactive experiences, is designed to immerse visitors into the adventure and unsolved challenges of future space exploration.
-The exhibit includes orbital docketing and lunar landing simulators, a full-sized development model of a crew vehicle, a model of a space exploration vehicle, and models of the Mars rover family: Curiosity, Spirit, Opportunity, and Sojourner.
+The exhibit includes orbital docking and lunar landing simulators, a full-sized development model of a crew vehicle, a model of a space exploration vehicle, and models of the Mars rover family: Curiosity, Spirit, Opportunity, and Sojourner.

 NASA Now

 NASA Now is an exhibit that has a revolving display of spacecraft from NASA and its commercial partners.
 NASA Now, as of summer 2017, has the space-flown Orion EFT-1 designed for NASA's Space Launch System (SLS) and a scale model of an SLS launch vehicle.
-There is also a full-scale model of the crew vehicle CST-100 Starliner by Boeing.
-SpaceX's space-flown COTS-2 Dragon capsule, which is the first commercial vehicle to dock with the International Space Station (ISS), is also featured.
+There is also a full-scale model of the crew vehicle Boeing CST-100 Starliner.
+SpaceX's space-flown Dragon capsule from COTS-2, which is the first commercial vehicle to dock with the International Space Station (ISS), is also featured.
 A pressure vessel for CST-100 Starliner, a scale model of the Dream Chaser cargo vehicle from Sierra Nevada Corporation, a scale model of United Launch Alliance's Atlas V launch vehicle, and a Vector-R rocket from Vector Space Systems are also all in the exhibit.
 NASA Now is located inside the IMAX theater.